androidx/gcp-gradle-build-cache/README.md

 - `projectId`, `bucketName`, and `serviceAccountPath` are required
 - `isPush` defaults to `false`.

-Then also set `GRADLE_CACHE_SERVICE_ACCOUNT_PATH` environment variable that points to a file containing service account credentials in a json format.

 ## Development

-Set up the following environment variables for service account credentials.
+Set up the following environment variables for service account credentials to run all the test.

 ```bash
 # Gradle Cache Service Account Path